 What is the compelling question or challenge?
 (200 characters)

 The impact of severe weather and geological events is both acute and chronic, causing more than $300B in total economic loss annually (and growing).
-Can we reinvent design and construction to futureproof society from natural disaster?
+Can we reinvent design and construction to futureproof society from natural disasters becoming catastrophes?

 What do we know now about this Big Idea and what are the key research questions we need to address?
 (4000 characters)